Book Editing + Line Editing

 - Complete the submission form and attach your manuscript.
 This will need to be a Word document.

 - The manuscript is submitted to BubbleCow and uploaded to our secure server.
+You can find out more about our file satefy policy here.

 - A senior editor will download your manuscript onto their local machine and assess the book.
 If we feel we can add value, the book is ‘accepted’.
 If we feel we can’t add value, the book is ‘rejected’ and deleted from the editor’s local machine.